-Also known by the abbreviated 20MFG, this four-piece is made up of Tom Auty on vocals and rhythm guitar, Harry Stephenson on lead guitar, James Eaton on bass, and Aren Walker on drums.
-Still in their late teens or early twenties, the guys are ambitious and driven.
-They're grafters and we respect that.
+Also known by the abbreviated 20MFG, the energetic four-piece consists of Tom Auty on vocals and rhythm guitar, Harry Stephenson on lead guitar, James Eaton on bass, and Aren Walker on drums.

-We caught up with the guys before their latest sold out gig, to toast their success and find out more about their musical journey so far.
+We caught up with 20MFG before their latest sold out gig, to toast their success and find out more about their musical journey so far.

 How did you guys meet?